Why Does My Cane Corso Growl At Me? (Answered!)

 5. Teach them the ”drop it” command

 If you haven’t taught your Cane Corso the ”drop it” command, now you will have to do it.
 I encourage all pet parents to go throw all of the commands in the obedience training.
 However, some might forget this command.
-Anyways, when your Cane Corso is possessive of some certain toy, give them the toy and then tell them to drop it.
-Point a finger down and use a firm voice.
-Each time they drop it, give them a treat.

-However, in some cases, the Cane Corso might have adopted this aggressive behavior, and some slightly positive reinforcement or a treat will not make them drop their toy.
 In this case, I would encourage you to seek help from a professional behaviorist.
-They will probably discuss going on a process of desensitization encounter conditioning that can last for weeks.
+They will probably discuss going on a process of desensitization encounter conditioning that can last for weeks says Pet Helpful.

-Do Cane Corsos turn on owners?
+Do Cane Corsos Turn on Owners?

-Do Cane Corsos turn on owners?
 No, Cane Corsos do not turn on their owners.
 However, if you don’t establish a relationship where you are the ultimate leader of the pack and the Cane Corso is your follower, they will simply not respect you and will not follow your commands.

 Cane Corso was bred to guard homes, families, and livestock, and the alert protective manner of their progenitors remains today.
 They are suspicious of strangers by nature and will bark to alert owners of their approach.